Remon-Ansary/Flask-Hotel-Booking-API/readme.md

 # Running the project

+- Atfirst please install and active your virtual environment:
+- pip install virtualenv
+  Once installed, you can create a virtual environment with:

+- virtualenv [directory]

+You can activate using following commands:

+- env\Scripts\activate

 After completing the database setup and installing the packages, you can run the project using the following command:

 - python app.py